RedBearAK/toshy/README.md

 ./toshy_setup.py --apply-tweaks
 ```

-Just apply the "desktop tweaks" for the environment, don't do the full install.
+Just applies the "desktop tweaks" for the environment, does not do the full install.
+Might be handy if you have a system with multiple desktop environments.

 ```sh
 ./toshy_setup.py --remove-tweaks
 ```

-Removes the "desktop tweaks" the installer applied.
+Just removes the "desktop tweaks" the installer applied.

 And finally: